 Make sure that you understand all the documentation – have the architect or builder explain the plans and specifications to you and make sure you are happy with the design – changes during construction are likely to be costly.

-From March 2012, if the work is restricted building work, make sure the appropriate licensed building practitioners will be designing and carrying out or supervising out the work.
+If the work is restricted building work, make sure the appropriate licensed building practitioners will be designing and carrying out or supervising out the work.

 Talk to a lawyer about the contract.

 Ensure that the site is cleared and ready for the builder to start work.

 Make sure your builder has unhindered access to the site.

 While work is in progress: